plone/training/docs/effective-volto/architecture/anatomy.md

 To list some of the things that Volto is:

-- A **Single Page Application**, based on React that runs in client browsers
+- A **Single Page Application**, based on React, it runs in the browsers
 - An **Express-powered HTTP server** that can completely generate full HTML pages server-side.
 See the [Server Side Rendering](./client-ssr) chapter for more.
 - A CMS UI to interact with Plone, the backend